arjunsree007/elastic-viewer/README.md

 ![React Version](https://img.shields.io/badge/react-v16.13-brightgreen.svg)

-This plug & play UI is part of MC Github.
+This plug & play UI is part of MC Github.The view has been modified to the table layout.

 **Step by Step Guide:**